mhdr/wireguard-install/.github/README.md

 ---
 ### Features

-- Installs and configures a ready-to-use WireGuard server
+- Installs and configures a ready-to-use WireGuard Interface
 - Iptables rules and forwarding managed in a seamless way
 - If needed, the script can cleanly remove WireGuard, including configuration and iptables rules
 - Variety of DNS resolvers to be pushed to the clients
 - Choice to use a self-hosted resolver with Unbound (supports already existing Unbound installations)
 - Block DNS leaks
-- Protect clients with a password (private key encryption)
 - Many other little things!

 ---